mrsbluerose/aw.pokemon_go_egg_hatching/README.md

 2. Import the src/pokemongoeggs file

 ## Running Tests
-No incorporated testing at this time (other than print statements) Most data validation handled by pre-determined choices in menus (no user input)
+No incorporated testing at this time (other than print statements).
+Most data validation handled by pre-determined choices in menus (no user input)

 ## Contributing